Catalog- General Information

 Hill College has had a viable presence in Somervell County since 1990.
 Since 2000, the college has maintained a small facility in Glen Rose at 1505 Big Bend Trail.
 In 2004, the college added vocational nursing and cosmetology in a second facility.
 However, in 2010, the state of Texas announced significant budget cuts for community colleges.
 One of the items of impact was moving the Glen Rose Vocational Nursing program to Cleburne.

-In the fall of 2010, Hill College expanded its welding technology program to the students of Bosque County, Meridian, Texas.
-The college has also offered additional courses in the Bosque County Center located at 301 N. 2nd Street, Meridian, Texas and at the high school through dual credit/concurrent enrollment.
+The Hill College offers courses in the Bosque County Center located at 301 N. 2nd Street, Meridian, Texas and at the high school through dual credit/concurrent enrollment.

 TEXAS HERITAGE MUSEUM